 A Google Sheet template with a document-bound script contains a few predefined formulas and methods.
 Once deployed, your copy of the Sheet (and script) gives you a personal API.
 A phone can then connect to that Sheet through that API.
 Using existing web services (e.g. IFTTT.com), numerous data sources can be hooked up to the Sheet.
 Based on your rules set in the UI, a flag will be set on a secure external database.
 The phone, which is listening to this flag, will request new instructions and output the visual design on screen - providing a push notification-like service.

 This project continues the research from the Domestic Widgets, which are both part of my PhD.
-Whilst in progress, I am iteratively designing the Google Sheet template and developing the communication protocol to provide a seamless connection between the phone and incoming data sources.
-In addition, I am continuing to design the tutorial, which is aimed at families with children.
+I iteratively designed the Google Sheet template and developing the communication protocol to provide a seamless connection between the phone and incoming data sources.
+I additionally developed the tutorial with feedback from pilot runs, which is now published on Instructables.com.